vanilla/vanilla/README.md

 * Go to yourforum.com/index.php?p=/utility/update to force any updates needed
 * If it fails, try it a second times by refreshing the page.

-To upgrade to 2.1 from 2.0.18, add this step:
+To upgrade to **2.1 from 2.0.18**, add this step:

 * Delete the file /themes/mobile/views/discussions/helper_functions.php

-### Vanilla 1 to Vanilla 2

-Vanilla 1 is not compatible with Vanilla 2 in any way.
-You will need to export your data using the Vanilla Porter and recreate your theme and any customizations.
-Backup your Vanilla 1 data and files completely, then delete them from your server before attempting to install Vanilla 2 and importing your Vanilla 1 data using the process below.
+To upgrade from Vanilla **1.0**, you must export your data using the Vanilla Porter as if it were a migration.
+Your theme and any customizations will need to be recreated.
+Backup your Vanilla 1 data and files completely, then delete them from your server before attempting to install Vanilla 2.

 ## Migrating to Vanilla